gomorpheus/morpheus-docs/release_notes/current.rst

 :NSX-T: - With support for NSX-V removed in this version, NSX-T references and logos in the UI are now simply NSX
 :NSX-V: - As mentioned in the release notes of the last few versions, NSX-V support is removed in 6.1.1
 :Plugins: - The F5 load balancer integration has been converted to a plugin.
 The plugin is available at share.morpheusdata.com and, once added to the appliance, makes the F5 integration type available :superscript:`6.0.3`
-:Security: - JDK/JRE upgraded to version 11.0.19+7 (resolves CVE-2023-21930) :superscript:`6.0.4`
+:Security: - JDK/JRE updated to version 11.0.19+7 (resolves CVE-2023-21930) :superscript:`6.0.4`
-:VMware: - In vCenter Clouds, ESXi hosts are no longer shown as offline when in maintenance mode :superscript:`6.0.3`
+:VMware: - In vCenter Clouds, ESXi hosts are now shown as offline when in maintenance mode :superscript:`6.0.3`
 :Virtual Machines: - Default user accounts are no longer included in the |morpheus| default catalog of virtual images :superscript:`6.0.3`